josephp-eng/OSHE-PnP/README.md

 &nbsp;	We are part of the Open Source Hardware Enterprise (OSHE) Pick-and-Place project.
 This project was made possible by students at Michigan Technological University and was designed to create a low-cost PCB-building machine accessible to hobbyists and other students.
 Currently, many pick-and-place machines are expensive and are found only in industry.

 &nbsp;	The OSHE Pick and Place is an entirely open-source system that uses readily available components and is assembled and operated with no specialized tooling.
+Other OSHE projects can be found [here!](https://github.com/OSHE-Github)

 This project was designed first and foremost with the components and hardware of the Creality Ender 3 in mind.
 It can be built with individually sourced parts, but it will be more difficult.